Supporting Students with Dyslexia

 Assessment

-All students in PSD are screened for the development of basic reading skills three times per year in kindergarten through third grade.
-Students who are found to have reading deficiencies are provided individualized, targeted instruction in addition to participating in high-quality universal literacy instruction.
-For students receiving individualized instruction, progress is monitored regularly to determine the effectiveness of instruction and next steps for instruction.
-Targeted instruction and progress monitoring are documented on student READ Plans.
+All PSD students are screened on their reading skills development three times per year in kindergarten through third grade.
+Students found to have reading deficiencies are provided individualized, targeted instruction and participate in high-quality universal literacy instruction.
+Their progress is monitored regularly to determine the effectiveness of instruction and next steps for instruction.
+Targeted instruction and progress monitoring are documented on student READ Plans using DIBELS 8 (Dynamic Indicators of Basic Early Literacy Skills, 8th Edition), a state approved universal screening system for the early identification of reading deficiencies.
+For more information about this, visit the DIBELS 8 website.

 Students who need additional support in reading beyond third grade continue to receive targeted instruction and continue to have a READ Plan.